 8-10 tortilla shells for serving

-Fresh cilantro leaves as garnish – about 3/4 cup
+Fresh cilantro leaves as garnish – 1 cup

 Preheat oven to 300°-F. Cut and reserve the red onion and bell pepper.
 Measure the dry rub ingredients and mix well in a medium-sized shaker jar.
 Place the cubed pork in a large mixing bowl.
 Sprinkle generously with the rub.
 Stir to coat and add more to ensure all the cubed pork is evenly covered.
 Add the XV olive oil, lime juice and mashed garlic to a small mixing bowl.
 Whisk aggressively for two minutes.